The Obscure Nike Models that CDG Helped Revive

 BLACK Comme des Garçons x Nike Night Track

-Nike’s Night Track was created for disco!
+Nike’s was !
 A lesser-known silhouette within the Team Swoosh catalogue, it was inspired by the sprawling 70s disco scene.
 Rocking an LDV running upper, it’s the shoe that you want to be wearing while having a boogie.

 Ever since the original release of the Night Track, the elusive silhouette has barely been touched.
 It returned in 2012 with a very small allocation and in 2018 it was tracked-down by Comme des Garçons’ BLACK diffusion line.
 Completely ‘murdered-out’, it had bold white CDG branding on the rear, allowing nostalgic disco fanatics and newer sneakerheads to rediscover the 70s Swoosh icon.